Montgomery County Chapter 13 Bankruptcy Attorney

 Under the right set of circumstances, Chapter 13 bankruptcy is a pragmatic, cost-effective financial solution to unmanageable debt arising from credit card bills, hospital bills, and other common sources of debt in Pennsylvania households.
 Chapter 13 allows filers to keep their property by making slow and steady repayments, which could empower you to save your home from foreclosure or prevent your business from collapsing.

-To learn more about whether Chapter 13 bankruptcy could be right for you in a free and confidential legal consultation, contact Sadek & Cooper Law Offices at (215) 995-2543 today.
+To learn more about whether Chapter 13 bankruptcy could be right for you in a free and confidential legal consultation, contact Sadek Bankruptcy Law Offices Law Offices at (610) 951-4655 today.

 What is Chapter 13 Bankruptcy (Reorganization)?

 Chapter 13 bankruptcy is a common form of consumer bankruptcy sometimes described as “reorganization” or a “wage earner’s plan.”
 The general premise of Chapter 13 is that the filer proposes a three- to five-year plan to gradually repay some of his or her debts.
 Chapter 13 bankruptcy payments are made to the trustee, who will then distribute the money, beginning with debts that cannot be discharged, then secured debts, and low-priority ones.

 If the filer is able to stick with the plan and bring it to successful completion, the bankruptcy court will discharge the case, meaning the filer will no longer be considered liable for the payment of the remaining debts addressed by the repayment plan.
 If doing so becomes necessary, it may be possible to convert the Chapter 13 to a Chapter 7 bankruptcy.